 Although this spice has been around for centuries, turmeric is really making a name for itself lately.
 We’re sure you’ve spotted it included in countless new products lining grocery store shelves, but there’s no need to splurge on trendy (and likely pricey) items.
 Instead, you can get all the benefits from a simple two-ingredient drink called turmeric water.

 As the name suggests, all you need is water and turmeric.
-Because it’s made by boiling the water, it’s also frequently called turmeric tea.
-The only difference seems to be the temperature you prefer to drink it at — either cooled down to room temperature or enjoyed as a hot tea.
+Because it’s made by boiling the water, it’s frequently called turmeric tea.
+The only difference seems to be the temperature at which you prefer to drink it — either cooled down to room temperature or enjoyed as a hot tea.
 Either way, it’s similar to golden milk lattes, but without any dairy (or dairy alternatives) and extra spices involved.

 To make turmeric water, NDTV Food says to start by boiling water in a kettle or on the stove.
 While waiting for it to heat up, add a teaspoon of ground turmeric to a cup.
-You can grate fresh turmeric root if you prefer, but you’ll probably want to sift that out from liquid after it’s brewed for a smoother drinking experience.
+You can grate fresh turmeric root if you prefer, but you’ll probably want to sift that out from the liquid after it’s brewed for a smoother drinking experience.
 When the water is ready, pour it over the spice and wait for it to steep for a few minutes.
 The website also recommends adding lemon juice at this point for extra flavor and waiting until it’s lukewarm to drink.
 Easy peasy!

 Now that you know how to make turmeric water, think of the perks you’ll get as you sip.
 The bright spice is most renowned for its antioxidant and anti-inflammatory properties, thanks to a high level of a compound known as curcumin.
 The polyphenol helps prevent chronic inflammation and ease issues like joint pain or arthritis.
 It may also lower the amount of fat our bodies store, making it a perfect choice for anyone hoping to shed a few pounds or maintain a healthy weight.